Cinco Ranch Exterior Maintenance Guide for Homeowners

 Late February to early March: Post-pollen season cleaning.
 Live oaks dump massive amounts of catkins and pollen in late January through March.
 Once the heaviest pollen release is over, schedule a full house wash and driveway cleaning.
 This removes the pollen buildup before it can serve as a food source for mold and algae growth during the warmer months.
 This is also the ideal time to flush your gutters, which will be packed with catkins and leaf debris from winter.

 Late May: Pre-hurricane season tune-up.
 Focus on gutters, downspouts, and drainage paths.
 Make sure everything is flowing freely before the June 1 start of hurricane season.
 If you did not do a full cleaning in March, this is your second chance.
-Read our hurricane prep guide for the full checklist.
+Read the hurricane prep guide for the full checklist.

 Late September to early October: Post-summer cleaning.
 By September, your home has been through five months of Houston-area heat and humidity.
 The north and east-facing walls are likely showing mold and algae growth.
 The driveway has accumulated summer grime from rain events, tree drips, and daily use.
 A fall cleaning resets everything and gives your home a fresh look for the rest of the year.